FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Introduction

 However, benchmarks for evaluating such agents have lagged behind interoperability trends like FHIR and lack realistic settings to assess the capabilities of recent LLMs.
 Existing benchmarks for question answering over structured EHRs, such as MIMICSQL~\citep{wang2020textsql} and EHRSQL~\citep{lee2023ehrsql}, primarily evaluate an agent's ability to translate natural language questions into SQL queries operating on non-standard, healthcare system–specific data schemas.
 In contrast, benchmarks addressing interoperability have either relied on synthetic data~\citep{soni2020using, kothari2025questionansweringpatientmedical}, which fall short of capturing the complexity of real patient records, or focused on broad tasks~\citep{jiang2025medagentbenchrealisticvirtualehr}, lacking a targeted evaluation of question answering that requires extensive patient record retrieval and reasoning (see Table~\ref{tab:dataset_stats} for comparison).

 To address this gap, we introduce \textbf{FHIR-AgentBench}, a benchmark that integrates three critical dimensions for realistic EHR question answering: \emph{clinical question authenticity}, \emph{patient-record complexity}, and \emph{FHIR system fidelity}.
 FHIR-AgentBench combines clinician-sourced questions from EHRSQL with answers derived from de-identified MIMIC-IV-FHIR patient records and their associated FHIR resources (analogous to data rows in databases).
 Our benchmark challenges agents with real-world clinical QA tasks such as temporal reasoning, navigating thousands of records, handling case-sensitive terminologies, and addressing queries with no relevant results.
-By evaluating a range of agentic frameworks—from naive LLMs to tool- and code-augmented single- and multi-turn agents—we measure both retrieval accuracy and answer correctness, offering insights for future agent design.
+By evaluating a range of agentic frameworks—from naive LLMs to tool- and code-augmented single- and multi-turn agents—we measure both retrieval accuracy and answer correctness, offering insights for future agent design (see Figure\ref{fig:overall_benchmark} for the overall benchmark pipeline).

 The main contributions of our work are summarized as follows:

 \begin{itemize} \item \textbf{A realism-grounded FHIR QA benchmark.} We introduce FHIR-AgentBench, which grounds 2,931 clinician-sourced questions in MIMIC-IV-FHIR, enhancing question authenticity, data complexity, and interoperability fidelity in agent evaluation for EHR QA. \item \textbf{Comprehensive agent evaluation.} We systematically compare naive LLMs with tool- and code-augmented agents in both single- and multi-turn settings.
 We measure answer correctness and retrieval quality (resource-level precision/recall) to identify performance bottlenecks and provide actionable insights. \item \textbf{Transparent reproducibility.} We publicly release the dataset, SQL-to-FHIR conversion pipeline, agent implementations, and evaluation suite to enable transparent, reproducible agent research for EHR QA. \end{itemize}